X104n/robot-maintenance/README.md

 ### General Task
 For each of the following tasks you are to implement classes with a set of their own methods.
 All methods you utilize to manouver the robots, i.e. the methods in ``IStrategy``, ``AbstractStrategy`` (if you use it) and all classes implemented in task 1, 2 and 3, you must give a runtime analysis (using *Big-O*).
 Fill out svar.md with what runtime each method has for the different strategies and why they have that runtime.
 In particular the runtime of selectRobot() method in task 1 and 2 will be important.
+But also the runtime of methods implemented in ``AbstractStrategy`` should be analysed for full score.

 To see how efficient the different strategies are run ``TestClient.java``.
 Add the strategy you want to test in ``TestClient::getStrategy``.